West Milford Township High School

 The Association shall seek this goal in cooperation with the Band Director, the School Administration and the School Board.

 All parents and guardians of current members of the Band are considered voting members of the Association.
 All parents and guardians of past Band members are considered honorary members of the Association.

 The Band consists of any high school students that are taking Band as a class, any member of the Marching Band or any of the other ensembles (Color Guard, Indoor Guard, Indoor Percussion, Jazz Ensemble, or Pipes & Drums)

 ARTICLE 4 Officers

-The officers of this Association are: President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, and Past President who will be a non-voting member of the board.
+The Officers of this Association that comprise the Board of Trustees are: President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer and the past President who will be a non-voting member of the Board.

 ARTICLE 5 Eligibility of Officers

 Officers of this Association are elected from the parents and guardians of present members of the Band.
 Each officer must be from a different family/household.

 ARTICLE 6 Term of Office